abozhilov/ES-Iter/README.md

 range(10, 20, -2); //No output
 ```

-Note: Unlike Python version of `range` it does not throw error if `step` is 0.
+**Note**: Unlike Python version of `range` it does not throw error if `step` is 0.
 If `step` is any falsy value it uses default values 1 or -1 depends on `start` and `end` values.

 #####`zip(...iterables)`

+Make an generator that aggregates elements from each of the iterables.
+Used for lock-step iteration over several iterables at a time.
+When no iterables are specified, returns a zero length generator.

+The left-to-right evaluation order of the iterables is guaranteed.

+Should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
+If those values are important, use `longestZip()` instead.

+zip('ABCD', 'xy'); // [ 'A', 'x' ] [ 'B', 'y' ]

+zip(range(10), [1, 2, 3, 4, 5]); // [ 0, 1 ] [ 1, 2 ] [ 2, 3 ] [ 3, 4 ] [ 4, 5 ]

 #####`longestZip(...iterables)`